Roshini2802005/School-website/README.md

-# 🌅 Sunrise International School Website
+# 🌅 ABC School Website

 A complete, full-stack school website with an admission enquiry form, admin dashboard, and MongoDB backend.